By LUXE City Guides; images by Harold de Puymorin

 One of Hong Kong’s most popular beaches, Shek O is favoured by French expat families and laid back, eclectic locals.
 It can sometimes feel like half the city is there with you, especially on summer weekends, but is well serviced with changing rooms, showers, playground and barbecue area.

 While there is rarely a swell, it’s a good place for windsurfing, or a wander through the charming village.
 There are plenty of beachside eateries to sate your appetite, including no-frills Chinese & Thai Restaurant for generous servings of Thai-Chinese food and Cococabana, for Mediterranean eats and chilled wine on its terrace overlooking the sea.
 If you want to mix with the locals, seek out divey Ben’s Back Beach Bar on the sand.

 Despite the name, Repulse Bay is the glitziest of Hong Kong’s beaches, boasting an idyllic, palm-fringed swathe of sand and shallow waters ideal for family frolics.
-It has great facilities, with changing rooms and showers, and a beach-front mall The Pulse, housing breezy diners Limewood, Classified and Balinese Tri, as well as a seasonal weekend sunset beach club and plenty of smart lifestyle and children’s boutiques.
+It has great facilities, with changing rooms and showers, and a beach-front mall The Pulse, housing breezy diners Limewood, Classified and Sip Song, as well as a seasonal weekend sunset beach club and plenty of smart lifestyle and children’s boutiques.

 Its location in one of Hong Kong’s most affluent neighbourhoods means Repulse Bay attracts a well-heeled crowd.
 Expect to share the sand with bankers, tai tais, mums and mums-to-be, expat kids and a heap of day-trippers.

 Patty Tam, who visits regularly with the tots-in-tow, loves the beach, “it’s easily accessible, and there are plenty of restaurants for after swimming.
 It’s my son’s favourite beach and he always asks to go there,” she says.